Rooted in School Gardens

 - Access to basic cooking supplies (mixing bowls, plates, choppers, cutting boards) for in-garden cooking activities

-- Cover the costs of specific lesson/project supplies, any food for cooking activities that is not from the school garden, garden upkeep needs, updates/renovations, etc.
+- Cover the costs of specific lesson/project supplies, any food for cooking activities that is not from the school garden, garden upkeep needs including compost, soil, updates/renovations, etc. Winter programming may require additional supplies for indoor lessons.

 - Provide the Garden Educator with arts and crafts supplies for lessons if needed